ExCoil

 Evaporator Coil Sizing for Refrigeration Systems

-Step-by-step guide to sizing DX evaporator coils, including superheat control, refrigerant selection, and two-phase heat transfer calculations.
+Step-by-step guide to sizing DX evaporator coils, including superheat control, refrigerant selection, and capacity matching for commercial refrigeration.

 January 10, 202614 min read